LostKobrakai/tz_datetime/README.md

 the datetime stored can diverge over time from the value originally intended.
 By storing the offset used to convert to the utc value in the db `original_datetime/2` can detect if this did indeed happen or not.
+If a change is detected two datetimes are returned, one with the changed offset and one with the offset as stored in the db.

-If a change is detected this can be used to inform users, who can decide if the wall time should be kept and the utc value in the db is wrong or if the point in time in utc is to be preserved and the stored offset to be updated.
+This can then be used to select between:

+- the wall time should be kept and the utc value in the db shall be updated
+- the point in time in utc is to be kept and the stored offset shall be updated

+Which option is the correct one could be infered automatically per use case or even by notifying users about the change and letting them deal with it accordingly.

 ```elixir
 # When offset does still match